JustinLinhthasack/minesweeper-royale/PLAN.md

 Will be splitting the services into three dockers Static content delivery, Session managing that handles websockets and servers, and database management and login

-- Docker: Sends static content when requested
+- Website Docker: Sends static content when requested
     - Connect to website via browser
         - / : Home Page
             - Login